deltaywebdev/deltayWebsite/README.md

 ## Info
 This sites frontend was built with Vite + React + Typescript and uses react-router to control page routing in React.
-Axios is used for communication with the backend, which consists of php (PDO) and MySQL.
+Axios is used for communication with the backend, which consists of PHP (PDO) and MySQL.

 ## Getting Started
 Refer to this [Git Tutorial](https://www.atlassian.com/git/tutorials) for a comprehensive guide.